zcrayman/tut-data/2/README.md

 ## Start with a (failing) test, introducing MongoTemplate

-Before we can implement the Repository, we have to have something to use with it, the Domain, in this case meaning persistence, class.
+Before you can implement the Repository, you have to build something that will use it.
+In this case, you will start by writing a simple test case that attempts to store a `MenuItem`.

-Create a new test class `com.yummynoodlebar.persistence.integration.MenuItemMappingIntegrationTests`

-This class will test that `com.yummynoodlebar.persistence.domain.MenuItem` works as expected against a real, running MongoDB instance.

-Before we can pass that test, however, we need some tools to test with.
+Before you do that, however, you need some tools to test with.

-`MongoTemplate` is on of the core classes provided by Spring Data MongoDB.
+`MongoTemplate` is one of the core classes provided by Spring Data Mongo.
 It follows the familiar template pattern that is used extensively in other parts of Spring, such as `JmsTemplate`, `JdbcTemplate` and `RestTemplate`.

-It allows quick and easy connection to a MongoDB server and exposes a large amount of functionality in a single place.
+With respect to MongoDB, MongoTemplate does the leg work of connecting to a MongoDB server while also exposing a large amount of functionality.

-Test Driven Development guides us to test the smallest piece of the system we can, and build our tests outwards from that; building confidence in the system as a whole.
+Test Driven Development guides you to test the smallest piece of the system you can, and then build your tests outwards from that.
+This builds confidence in the system as a whole.

 The smallest piece in this case is the domain class, MenuItem.
 It will contain mapping and configuration information describing how it should be persisted into the database.

 There are two existing helper classes, `com.yummynoodlebar.persistence.domain.fixture.PersistenceFixture` and `com.yummynoodlebar.persistence.domain.fixture.MongoAssertions`
 They provide some methods we can use to make our tests a bit more readable.

-Update `MenuItemMappingIntegrationTests` to read:
+Create `MenuItemMappingIntegrationTests` as follows:

 `src/test/java/com/yummynoodlebar/persistence/integration/MenuItemMappingIntegrationTests.java`
 ```java